 1. Your sheet pan warps in the oven

 Sure, you can use any old sheet pan, but you might want to upgrade if your sheet pan warps in the oven.
 Most inexpensive (or older) sheet pans tend to warp at some point in the cooking process, and sometimes that can toss your smaller ingredients onto the oven floor!
 That’s because the oven’s heat can buckle thin baking sheets, so look for professional, heavy-gauge aluminum baking sheets.
-Norpro makes a few good models that last a lifetime.
+We love this one from Nordic Ware.

 2. The food lacklusterly steams in the oven